 |Albert Einstein.
 [A]|

-Better known for his theoretical work in physics and as a teacher, Einstein was also - although this tends to be forgotten - a public intellectual who used his prominence to promote ideas he considered worthy: pacifism, a Jewish homeland in Palestine where Jews, Muslims and Christians would co-exist peacefully with equal rights, and socialism.
+Better known for his theoretical work in physics and as a teacher, Einstein also was -- although this tends to be forgotten -- a public intellectual who used his prominence to promote ideas he considered worthy: pacifism, a Jewish homeland in Palestine where Jews, Muslims and Christians would co-exist peacefully with equal rights, and socialism.

 The first issue of the Monthly Review magazine, published in May 1949, included Einstein's "Why Socialism?" essay.

-Written in a precise and direct language, without losing the warmth and intellectual honesty usually associated to Einstein's name, the piece has the feeling of an introductory lecture on Marxism and I highly recommend it to both, those who are already familiar with Marxism and those who are not.
+Written in a precise and direct language, without losing the warmth and intellectual honesty usually associated to Einstein's name, the piece has the feeling of an introductory lecture on Marxism and I highly recommend it to both, those who are already somewhat familiar with Marxism and those who are not.

 The fragment below closes the essay and was extracted from "Why Socialism?", generously made publicly available by Monthly Review: